|Type of Research:||Thesis|

 |Additional Information (Publicly available):||

-The thesis is supervised by Dr Andrea Phillips, of Goldsmiths College and will be completed as a written report accompanied by two films with sound.
+The thesis is supervised by Dr Andrea Phillips, of Goldsmiths College and was completed as a written report accompanied by two films with sound.

 |Keywords/subjects not otherwise listed:||Spirituality and contemporary art, Vatican Pavilion at Venice Biennale, Florian Roithmayr|